Evaluating Counterfactual Policies Using Instruments: Additional details

 \subsection{Example where IV monotonicity helps}

 Consider a setting with a binary instrument and binary outcomes, such that the observed data probabilities are given by:\\ Assume IV monotonicity holds.
-Then there are three response types under the status quo, instrument compliers ($C$), instrument always takers ($A$), and instrument never-takers ($N$), and it follows from the data probabilities that these all have population share $1/3$.
-Furthermore, since the only untreated types when $Z=1$ are $N$, and $P(Y=0, D=0\mid Z=1)=0$, it follows that $P(Y(0)=1\mid N)=1$.
+Then there are three response types under the status quo (i.e. types for $D(\cdot,0)$), instrument compliers ($C$), instrument always takers ($A$), and instrument never-takers ($N$), and it follows from the data probabilities that these all have population share $1/3$.
+Furthermore, since the only untreated type when $Z=1$ is $N$, and $P(Y=0, D=0\mid Z=1)=0$, it follows that $P(Y(0)=1\mid N)=1$.
 But since $P(Y=0, D=0\mid Z=0)=1/3$, it follows that $P(Y(0)=0\mid C)=1$.
-Similarly, since the only treated types when $Z=0$ are $A$, and $P(Y=0, D=1\mid Z=0)=0$, it follows that $P(Y(1)=1\mid A)=1$, which, combined with the fact that $P(Y=0, D=1\mid Z=1)=1/3$ implies that $P(Y(1)=0\mid C)=1$.
+Similarly, since the only treated type when $Z=0$ is $A$, and $P(Y=0, D=1\mid Z=0)=0$, it follows that $P(Y(1)=1\mid A)=1$, which, combined with the fact that $P(Y=0, D=1\mid Z=1)=1/3$ implies that $P(Y(1)=0\mid C)=1$.
 Hence, instrument compliers have zero treatment effect, while that for instrument never takers lies between $-1$ and $0$.
 Consider a counterfactual policy satisfying policy monotonicity that increases treatment take-up by some small amount $\epsilon$.
 Since policy compliers are drawn from the pool of instrument never-takers and instrument compliers, it follows that the bounds for policy compliers are given by $E[Y(1)-Y(0)\mid D(Z,1)>D(Z,0)]\in [-1,0]$.
 In particular, IV monotonicity allows us to conclude that the policy must have weakly negative impacts.

-Without IV monotonicity, however, the data is also compatible with the population comprising only instrument defiers ($D$) with population share $1/3$ such that $P(Y(1)=Y(0)=1\mid D)=1$, with the remainder of the population being instrument compliers, half of whom have treatment effect equal to $-1$ and half of whom have a treatment effect equal to $1$.
-Thus, without IV monotonicity, we only obtain trivial bounds on the effect for policy compliers, $E[Y(1)-Y(0)\mid D(Z,1)>D(Z,0)]\in [-1,-1]$.
+Without IV monotonicity, however, the data is also compatible with the population comprising instrument defiers ($F$) with population share $1/3$ such that $P(Y(1)=Y(0)=1\mid F)=1$, with the remainder of the population being instrument compliers, half of whom have treatment effect equal to $-1$ and half of whom have a treatment effect equal to $1$.
+Thus, without IV monotonicity, we only obtain trivial bounds on the effect for policy compliers, $E[Y(1)-Y(0)\mid D(Z,1)>D(Z,0)]\in [-1, 1]$.